Make Easy Succulent Bath Bombs for WOW-Worthy Gifts!

 Succulent Bath Bombs

-Here at Ruffles and Rain Boots, we are all about making fun and unique gift ideas.
-And especially ideas that are an excuse for my gift recipient to have some alone-time in the tub to relax.
-I just love giving the gift of a bath.
-So, when I found these succulent sprinkles and had the idea to make cactus bath bombs…well, I couldn’t wait to get making!
+Here at Ruffles and Rain Boots, we are all about making homemade bath bomb recipes for ourselves and unique gift ideas.
+When I found these succulent sprinkles and had the idea to make cactus bath bombs, I couldn’t resist.

 Tips to Make Cactus Bath Bombs